Entire Care Systems, Inc. · Est. 2026

 2 Markets

-Kenya (pilot) → United States (scale)
+LMIC Markets (pilot) → United States (scale)

 No one should be their own systems integrator just to manage a chronic condition.